OfficeDev/office-js-docs-pr/docs/reference/objectmodel/requirement-set-1.6/office.context.mailbox.md

 You can subscribe to and unsubscribe from the following events using [addHandlerAsync](/javascript/api/outlook/office.mailbox?view=outlook-js-1.6&preserve-view=true#addhandlerasync-eventtype--handler--options--callback-) and [removeHandlerAsync](/javascript/api/outlook/office.mailbox?view=outlook-js-1.6&preserve-view=true#removehandlerasync-eventtype--options--callback-) respectively.

 > [!IMPORTANT]
-> Events are available only with task pane.
+> Events are only available with task pane implementation.

 | Event | Description | Minimum<br>requirement set |
 |---|---|:---:|